TensaiKato/motivo-test/readme.md

 ### E. Thoughts on what you would have liked to add if you had the time

-Certanly more comments and double check the identation;
+Certanly more comments and double check the indentation;

 ### F.Any additional comments you have